California State University, Dominguez Hills: History

 In 1992, the university opened the Donald P. and Katherine B. Loker Student Union.
 A major expansion was completed in 2007, adding the 800-seat Dominguez Ballroom.
 The CSUDH Extended Education Building was opened in 2000, followed by the completion of James L. Welch Hall in 2002.
 It was named after a long-time CSUDH faculty member.

-In 2021, CSUDH opened three major new on-campus buildings, designed to expand the campus’ academic capabilities and help transform the campus from a commuter school to a destination institution.
+In 2021, CSUDH opened three major new on-campus buildings, designed to expand the campus' academic capabilities and help transform the campus from a commuter school to a destination institution.
 The new Student Resident Housing complex can accommodate over 500 students.
 The complex includes double, triple, and quadruple bedrooms, a laundry room, study rooms, several lounges, and other amenities.
 It features eight 47-foot-high murals by Los Angeles artist iris yirei hu.
 The Science and Innovation Building houses the university's chemistry, biology, and physics programs.
 It is also the home of the Toyota Center for Innovation in STEM Education, which includes a fabrication lab, SMART classrooms, and labs for K-12 teacher demonstrations.
 The campus' Innovation and Instruction Building is the home of the university's College of Business Administration and Public Policy.
 The building includes a 250-seat auditorium, collaborative learning classrooms, distance learning spaces, event spaces, and faculty offices.

+Within contemporary history, in the year 2022 Cal State Dominguez Hills had the distinction of having five of its graduates simultaneously serving as mayors of cities in LA County.
+They are Long Beach Mayor Rex Richardson, Compton, California Mayor Emma Sharif, Carson, California Mayor Lula Davis-Holmes, Hawthorne, California Mayor Alex Vargas and Los Angeles Mayor Karen Bass.

+Presidents

+Since its establishment in 1960, the university has had eight permanent presidents.
+While eleven people have served as president, four served interim terms: John A. Brownell from 1987 to 1989, Herbert Carter from 1998 to 1999, Boice Bowman in 2007, and Willie J. Hagan from 2012 to 2013.
+However, Hagan was appointed the seventh permanent president and served an additional five-year term as president from 2013 to 2018.
+Thomas A. Parham is the current president of the university.

+By name and years of service, they are: